gergo-szabo/CloudDetector/README.md

 ```
 5, Call the update function in case of new data.
 Repeat step 4.
 ```
-glassball.updateInput(new_pixel_array)
+glassball.updateInput(new_image)
 ```

 ## Expected quality of predictions

-A very small training set was used to train the model.
+A small training set was used to train the model.
 I plan to update the model in the future (more data, 2D convolution layers, etc.).

 V8 model (pixel)
 The trained model works fairly well for classic clouds and cirrus.
 Few false detection expected on white structures.
 Fog usually partly detected.
 Bodies of water often mislabeled as shadow.